Quantum simulation of molecules in solution: Results

 \subsection{Effect of quantum noise on solvation free energy}

-The aim of this section is to understand if we are able to compute with present quantum processors an estimate of the solvation free energy for a molecular system and with what reliability.
-We will focus on the six qubit system H$_3^+$ whose charged state determines a strong stabilization of the system as a consequence of the solvation process.
-Here it is important to notice, as explicitly expressed in Eq. \ref{eq:sol} that the definition of the solvation free energy involves two different sets of variational parameters corresponding to the optimal result found with a standard VQE and to the optimal result after the PCM-VQE procedure.
+The aim of this section is to understand if we are able to reliably compute with present quantum processors an estimate of the solvation free energy for a molecular system.
+We will focus on the six qubit system H$_3^+$ whose charged state determines a strong stabilization of the system due to the solvation process.
+Here it is important to notice, as explicitly expressed in Eq. \ref{eq:sol} that the definition of the solvation free energy involves two different sets of variational circuit parameters corresponding to the optimal result found with a standard VQE and to the optimal result after the PCM-VQE procedure.

-In Fig. \ref{solvation_energy}a we report the free energy in solution (solid orange line) and the gas-phase energy (solid blue line) computed solving the PCM-VQE and VQE problem on a classical quantum emulator with a noise model built to mimic the IBM Q Mumbai as implemented in the Qiskit library.
+In Fig. \ref{solvation_energy}a we report the free energy in solution (solid orange line) and the gas-phase energy (solid blue line) computed by running the PCM-VQE and VQE problem on a classical quantum emulator with a noise model built to mimic the IBM Q Mumbai quantum computer.
 The variational ansatz adopted is the same used for the calculations in noise free conditions reported in the previous section.
-In this case we initialized the variational parameters to random values instead of setting the initial rotation angles of the Givens operators to zero as previously shown.
+In this case we initialized the variational parameters to random values.

 As we can see the presence of quantum noise affects the coherent state of the processor and hampers the classical optimization procedure; the result is that the in vacuo energy and free energy estimates are significantly higher w.r.t. the theoretical values reported with dashed lines in the same plot, and both continue to fluctuate with the iteration number.
 This is in agreement with what has been reported in other works\cite{o2016scalable, kandala2019error}.
 It represents the current limitations of this technology and calls for the pressing need of error mitigation strategies.
+Here we notice that the deviation (quantum vs. theoretical benchmark) on the estimated energy in vacuo and on the free energy in solution is very similar, $\Delta \approx 0.275 \, \text{Ha}$.
+This is reasonable since both the quantities to be measured (1,2-RDMs) and the gas-phase vs. solvated wavefunctions are very similar.